Tommertom/svelte-ionic-npm/README.md

 - Nav component - works nicely, but implementation might be dirty (leaking DOM elements?). ion-nav-link not implemented.

-- ItemSliding sometimes does not catch the gesture
+- ItemSliding sometimes does not catch the gesture - known issue - needs fix in @ionic/core

 - Many "File not found errors" on css.map files.
 I frankly don't really mind these.
 Maybe it is easy to get rid of these, but for now, I leave it.